Faesalkhan/TrendyShop/README.md

 npm start
 ```

-- Access the website in your browser at http://localhost:3000.
+- Access the website in your browser at localhost.

 Feel free to contribute to this project by submitting bug fixes, feature enhancements, or new ideas through pull requests.